x-square/data_analytics/24-03-maths-statistics-python.md

 ![Probability of making type I and type II errors](https://github.com/x-square/visual-resources/blob/main/types-i-ii-errors.png?raw=true 'Probability of making type I and type II errors')

-**Independent variables** are the factors that researchers **manipulate** in an experiment.
-They are the variables that are changed deliberately to observe their effect on the dependent variable. **Dependent variables**, on the other hand, are the **outcomes** that researchers **measure**.
-They depend on the independent variable.
-Their changes are assumed to be caused by manipulations of the independent variable. **Controlled variables** are the factors that are kept **constant** during an experiment to ensure that they do not influence the results.
-By controlling these variables, researchers can isolate the effects of the independent variable on the dependent variable.

 In a **one-tailed** test, you're only interested in one direction of difference or effect.
 For example, you might be testing whether a new drug improves performance because you are only interested in whether it's better, not worse.
 This type of test is more powerful in detecting effects in a specific direction but can miss effects in the opposite direction.

 Typically, we frame null and alternative hypotheses in a one-tailed test using **inequalities**.
 When expecting the sample mean[^4] of the **experiment group** $\bar{x}_e$ to show improvement or a positive effect compared to the **control group** $\bar{x}_c$, we express this as experiment $>$ control.
 Otherwise, we can do the other way round to see if the experiment is worse than control as experiment $<$ control.